-The Federal Submerged Lands Act establishes state jurisdiction over submerged lands extending three nautical miles (3.5 statutory miles or 5.6 kilometres offshore (except Texas and Florida on the Gulf of Mexico, whose jurisdiction extends three leagues (approximately 10 statutory miles or 16 kilometres)).
-The OCSLA establishes federal jurisdiction beyond the state limit and a 1983 presidential proclamation declared that jurisdiction to extend to the boundary of the US Exclusive Economic Zone, 200 nautical miles (about 230 statutory miles or 370 kilometres) from the coastline (in practice, oil development is active only to the edge of the Outer Continental Shelf (OCS)).
+The Federal Submerged Lands Act establishes state jurisdiction over submerged lands extending three nautical miles (3.5 statutory miles or 5.6km offshore (except Florida and Texas on the Gulf of Mexico, whose jurisdiction extends three leagues (approximately 10 statutory miles or 16km)).
+The OCSLA establishes federal jurisdiction beyond the state limit and a 1983 presidential proclamation declared that jurisdiction to extend to the boundary of the US Exclusive Economic Zone, 200 nautical miles (about 230 statutory miles or 370km) from the coastline (in practice, oil development is active only to the edge of the Outer Continental Shelf (OCS)).